Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 And if all you’re trying to do is hold on to the muscle you have right now, resistance bands are a viable option.
 Maintaining muscle mass takes a lot less work than gaining it in the first place.

-However, if you’re on a mission to build muscle as fast as humanly possible, or you’re trying to reach the upper limits of your genetic potential for muscle mass, resistance bands alone won’t be enough.
+However, if you’re a bodybuilder who’s on a mission to build muscle as fast as humanly possible, and you’re trying to reach the upper limits of your genetic potential for muscle mass, resistance bands alone won’t be enough.